Cancel the Tunnel

 Seattle city engineer, 1892-1911

 The Thomson Expressway project was also named after someone who deserved a much better civic monument.
 Reginald Heber Thomson was Seattle’s city engineer from 1892 to 1911.
-During that time, he achieved numerous civic accomplishments, including the creation of Seattle City Light, the Cedar River watershed, and the famous Denny regrade project.
-These projects all ultimately improved Seattle’s quality of life early in our civic history.
+During that time, he achieved numerous municipal accomplishments, including the creation of Seattle City Light, the Cedar River watershed, and the famous Denny regrade project.
+These projects all ultimately improved Seattle’s quality of life early within our municipal history.

 Similarly, the SR 99 tunnel project is already proving to be detrimental to Seattle’s civic integrity.
 It’s ultimately a massive money pit that will not solve traffic congestion in downtown Seattle even if completed.
 It’s not too late to stop this farce.